165 Port and Maritime Regiment RLC

 165 Port and Maritime Regiment RLC is an Army Reserve regiment of the British Army's Royal Logistic Corps.

 History

 The regiment was formed in Grantham as 165 Port Regiment, RLC (Volunteers) in 1995.
 266 Squadron was re-formed at Southampton in 2006.

+In July 2025 former SAS soldier, Phil Campion joined 266 as honorary Squadron Sergeant Major.

 Structure

 The current structure is as follows: